wangzhezhe/Gorilla/README.md

-Gorilla project

-Gorilla is a in-memory data shared layer which is inspied by the DataSpaces and the ADIOS projects.
+Gorilla project is a in-memory data shared layer which is inspied by the DataSpaces and the ADIOS projects.
 It build on the Mochi/Mercry RPC services.

-### INX (Indexing service for scientific workflow)

-INX is the indexing service for the simulation, it mapps the from the userview to the dataview.
-Spacifically, it use vtkm to hand the mesh representation and the field data for the dataset of the vtkm is the indexing to the underlying data service instead of the real data.
+It contains following services:

 ### UniMOS (Universal In-memroy object service)

-the data is destributed in-memory object store for partitioned data in time series.
+The data is destributed in-memory object store for partitioned data in time series.
 The typical use case is for the scientific simulation using numeric methods.
 The data is indexed by the variableName:timestep:blockid(partition id).

-the object store is desgined to store the filed data for the simulation, for the mesh data, it is better to integrate IMOS with INX.
+The UniMOS service could also be adapted to store the observing data.

-### installing
+### Installing

 use the ./spack/package.yaml to set up the thallium env, copy this yaml file into the ~/.spack/linux/